 Security and authentication

 You must be a verified user to make API requests.
-You can authorize against the API using either basic authentication with your email address and password, with your email address and an API token, or with an OAuth access token.
+You can authorize against the API using your email address and an API token, or with an OAuth access token.

 Client-side CORS requests are supported if the request is authenticated with an OAuth access token.
-The requests are not supported if the request uses basic authentication or a Zendesk API token.
+The requests are not supported if the request uses a Zendesk API token.
 For more information and a tutorial, see Making cross-origin, browser-side API requests.

 Topics covered in this section: